xvik/guice-validator/README.md

 public void do(@Valid MyModel mode); {...}
 ```

-This enables `Group1` so `defField` and `group1Field` will be validated (default group included by default, but can be disable (read below)).
+This enables `Group1` so `defField` and `group1Field` will be validated (default group included by default, but can be disabled (read below)).

-The same way annotation could define both groups:
+Annotation could define more then one group:

 ```java
 @ValidationGroups({Group1.class, Group2.class})